-Every member will be expected to compete in NRC, ensuring that everyone participates in at least one competition a year.
+Every member will be expected to compete in NRC (LEGO), ensuring that everyone participates in at least one competition a year.
 Most usually participate in more competitions from other sections like VEX and RoboCup too, so the average member can expect to participate in 2-3 competitions yearly.

-Should any team do well enough to qualify for an international competition, the members would also have priority to go, typically with some amount of financial support from the school.
+Should any team do well enough to qualify for an international competition, the school would usually support the team to go overseas and compete, typically with some amount of subsidies as well.

 Members who wish to participate in more robotics competitions on their own accord can also do so.

-Listed below are the events that we take part in: (dates are tentative and subject to change yearly, we may also not go for some competitions if there is not enough interest within the club)
+Listed below are the competitions that we take part in: (dates are tentative and subject to change yearly, we may also not go for some competitions if there is not enough interest within the club)